-3. Test your own blood glucose values at least once daily.
-Even if you have not been prompted, glucometers are available at all pharmacies and you can ask your physician if he/she has any to give you - they usually have supplies stored to give away to patients.
+3. Test your blood glucose values at least once daily.
+Glucometers are available at all pharmacies, and you can ask your physician if he/she has any to give you - they usually have supplies stored to give away to patients.
 Get a prescription for lancets and possibly a rebate card for test strips.
 Testing your blood sugar three or more times on some days can give an optimal picture of your blood sugars.

 4. Return to your physician every 3 months and know your Hgb A1C trend.